shawnoster/bingo/Bingo.Answers/APPLICATION_CONFIGURATION.md

 For development, Secret Manager is used to store secrets that should be kept separate from application settings.

-This project has already been enabled for Secret Manager use, which adds a `UserSecretsId` properity to the project, but for the curious, to enable a project to use the Secret Manager:
+This project has already been enabled for Secret Manager use, which adds a `UserSecretsId` property to the project, but for the curious, to enable a project to use the Secret Manager:

 ```powershell
 # Enable Secret Manager for project